History of Wexford Education Support Centre

 The Region has 147 Primary Schools and 34 Post Primary Schools with over 4,000 teachers locally.

-From its inception, Co.
-Wexford Education Centre was progressive in supporting innovation and growth in all areas of Education and more recently we have changed the way we provide continuous professional development as we have moved into the online space to provide webinars which have proven to be very popular.
+From its inception, Wexford Education Support Centre has been progressive in supporting innovation and growth in all areas of Education and more recently we have changed the way we provide continuous professional development as we have moved into the online/hybrid space to provide webinars which have proven to be very popular.

-The Centre’s Local Course provision is extensive, it enables numerous worthwhile projects and programmes including TL21, Something Fishy, Scríobh Leabhar, Concern Debates, School Excellence Award, Write A Book, Creative Clusters Programme, CraftED, Teacher Artist Partnership Projects and BLAST 2021/2022 Arts in Education Residency Initiative in Primary and Post-Primary Schools to mention but a few.
+The Centre’s Local Course provision is extensive, it enables numerous worthwhile projects and programmes including Teaching and Learning in the Twenty-First Century (TL21), Something Fishy, Scríobh Leabhar, Concern Debates, School Excellence Award, Write A Book, Creative Clusters Programme, CraftED, Teacher Artist Partnership Projects and BLAST 2021/2022 Arts in Education Residency Initiative in Primary and Post-Primary Schools to mention but a few.

 Our Centre is the National Base Centre for PDST Post Primary Health and Wellbeing and is also the base for two NCSE Special Educational Needs Officers.
 In addition to this, the Centre also acts as a meeting place, a Special Educational Needs Resource Centre and a Research Base.